 Immigrating to New Zealand in 1857, John Turnbull Thomson was employed by Captain William Cargill, the Superintendent of Otago province, to explore and survey the province.
 The interior of Otago was largely unknown at the time, and Thomson is credited for the opening up of inland Otago and the Maniototo for settlement.

 The planting and design of this park represents the rugged tussock country Thomson would have been exposed to during his surveying work throughout the Maniototo.
 The mounds depict the surrounding mountain ranges with a statue of Thomson and his equipment at its centre.

 From the park, do take the opportunity to view some of the delightful Art Deco styled buildings around the township.

-This pleasant peaceful setting has a sports ground, two tennis courts and a pavilion with kitchen and toilet facilities.
+This pleasant peaceful setting has a sports ground, two tennis courts, a pavilion and toilet facilities.
 The Waipiata Bowling Club is also nearby.

 Waipiata Hall Reserve

 Located in the centre of the township, this small reserve is adjacent to the Waipiata Hall.
 The Reserve has a small playground and is a nice spot for a picnic.
 Just nearby is the Waipiata War Memorial and Cenotaph.